 Skill Trees

-A skill tree is fundamental to how I think about learning and teaching.
+Skill trees are fundamental to how I think about learning and teaching.
 It is a mental model that sequences the skills needed to master a larger skillset, e.g. that it makes sense to learn addition before multiplication, or geometry and algebra before calculus.

 I first encountered skill trees explicitly when I started using Khan Academy in the 2010’s.
 At the time, Salman Khan’s videos and the Khan Academy website were built around a very thoughtful sequencing of skills with mathematics and other areas.
 U could see where U were on the skill tree, and as U developed new skills—which was surprisingly easy and rewarding, given that they were appropriate for Ur current skill level—that would motivate U to progress further.